devSaakar/libversion/README.md

 # Getting Postgres DB setup

-In the terminal you can run to initialize sql db:
+If you want to setup sql db locally in the terminal you can run:

 ## `docker run --name local-4 -e POSTGRES_PASSWORD=mysecretpassword -d -p 5432:5432 postgres`

+Create .env file in root take reference from .env.sample and update the values

+## Create .env file

 In the project directory, you can run: